A Guide to the Perplexed Interdimensional Traveler

 states, Thus conscience does make cowards

-And thus the native hue of
+of us all; And thus the native hue of

-Is sicklied over with pale
+resolution Is sicklied over with pale

-cast of thought,
+cast of thought, And enterprises of

-great pitch and moment,
+great pitch and moment, With this

-regard their currents turn awry,
+regard their currents turn awry, And

+lose the name of action.
 (Act III: SC I, lines 83-88).
 Hamlet eventually

-tries to rebel against his introverted state and become a man of action: "‘O,
+tries to rebel against his introverted state and become a man of action: "O,

 from this time forth / My thoughts be bloody or be nothing worth!'"
 (Act IV, SC